anastasiaspangler/multicam_generative_assets/README.md

 <img width="2535" height="1268" alt="demo" src="https://github.com/user-attachments/assets/94005bb3-9706-43a1-8426-6217eab48e4f" />

 ## Setup
 A [Replicate](url) account is required.
 Replicate offers endpoints for community AI models.
-The model used here costs about $.04 (USD) per run.
+The model used here costs about $0.04 (USD) per run.

 Two cameras are required.
 If you have an updated iPhone, you can use the Continuity Camera feature and openCV will read it.

-Bright lighting and a clean surface will get you higher quality generations.
+Bright lighting and a clean surface will achieve higher quality generations.

 ## Running the program
 **Install requirements**